Stay in the Loop

 Serious playfulness

 As one might expect from a cabaret artist, a strength of the exhibition is in its ability to keep visitors entertained, often using various other genres and cultural references.
-In the middle of the exhibition, a bathroom installation containing a playful film-noir drama leads into a closet/dressing room, where a climatic rock opera erupts.
-The song, entitled “I Will Not Disobey Mom”, surprised me in how deeply it moved me, as it would resonate with anyone else who has ever been made to feel guilty for not conforming to the gender they were assigned at birth.
+In the middle of the exhibition, a bathroom installation containing a playful film-noir drama leads into a closet/dressing room, where a climactic rock opera erupts.
+The song, entitled “I Will Not Disobey Mom,” surprised me in how deeply it moved me, as it would resonate with anyone else who has ever been made to feel guilty for not conforming to the gender they were assigned at birth.
 In this way, The Rose Garden does what drag does best: interrogating our society’s rigid notions of gender with serious playfulness.

 A huge undertaking

 The exhibition empties out into the final space, dubbed the Green Room.
 In this room, there is a sing-along in the style of The Sound of Music.
-Afterwards, guests are encouraged to rest, reflect, and spend time with books, refreshments, and a free clothing swap.
+Afterward, guests are encouraged to rest, reflect, and spend time with books, refreshments, and a free clothing swap.
 This space is also the site for various programming throughout the exhibition’s duration (like TransWork Office Hours on the third Thursday of each month through September).

 Overall, The Rose Garden is a huge undertaking.
-Of course, this involves custom fabric made in The Fabric Workshop’s renowned facilities, but it also includes much more, including music, sculpture, performance, and film.
+Of course, this involves custom fabric made in the Fabric Workshop’s renowned facilities, but it also includes much more, including music, sculpture, performance, and film.
 The synthesis of these elements, with a multitude of projections and screens, gives the feeling of being within a movie.

-Although the exhibition happens to be on view in the month of June, this isn’t a superficial “Pride exhibition” without real stakes.
+Although the exhibition happens to be on view in June, this isn’t a superficial “Pride exhibition” without real stakes.
 The Rose Garden pushes boundaries and isn’t afraid to delve into heavy topics with an entirely unique, unconventional humor.
 Jarboe effortlessly demonstrates that artwork about queer identity can be insightful, poignant, and most importantly, healing.

 What, When, Where

 John Jarboe: The Rose Garden.
-Through September 29, 2024 at the Fabric Workshop and Museum, 1214 Arch Street, Philadelphia.
-Suggested $5 donation (timed tickets required).
+Through September 29, 2024, at the Fabric Workshop and Museum, 1214 Arch Street, Philadelphia.
+Suggested $5 donation; timed tickets required.
 (215) 561-8888 or fabricworkshopandmuseum.org.

 What, When, Where

-FWM is accessible to standard-size wheelchairs, but the main entrance does not have an automatic opener.
+The Fabric Workshop and Museum is accessible to standard-size wheelchairs, but the main entrance does not have an automatic opener.
 For more info about access, visit the museum’s accessibility page.

 Sign up for our newsletter